-• Provide a permanent fixed annual budget of \$500,000 to fund the Office of Native Affairs and Policy.
+Provide a permanent fixed annual budget of \$500,000 to fund FCC's Office of Native Affairs and Policy.

-The 1934 Communications Act, and subsequent amendments in the 1996 Telecommunications Act, failed to recognize the challenges of deploying telecommunications infrastructure on tribal lands and the critical role tribal governments can assume in facilitating such projects.
-Since 2000, tribal matters have steadily gained recognition at the FCC and in 2010 the FCC established its Office of Native Affairs and Policy (FCC-ONAP).
-Since then, FCC-ONAP has held consultations, trainings, and provided vital technical assistance throughout Indian Country that has resulted in tribal inclusion in FCC regulatory matters at unprecedented levels.
+The 1934 Communications Act (P.L.
+73-416), and subsequent amendments in the 1996 Telecommunications Act (P.L.
+104-104), failed to recognize the challenges of deploying telecommunications infrastructure on tribal lands and the critical role tribal governments can assume in facilitating such projects.
+Since 2000, tribal matters have steadily gained recognition at the FCC, and in 2010 the FCC established its Office of Native Affairs and Policy (FCC-ONAP).
+Since then, FCC-ONAP has held consultations, trainings, and provided vital technical assistance across Indian Country that has resulted in tribal inclusion in FCC regulatory matters at unprecedented levels.
 Through this tribal engagement, the FCC has revamped regulations to assist in bridging the digital divide on tribal lands.
-However, the ONAP office was created without dedicated funding and it was not until passage of the FY 2014 Omnibus that the office received \$300,000 to support its tribal consultation and training directives.
+However, the FCC-ONAP office was created without dedicated funding, and it was not until passage of the FY 2014 Omnibus that the office received \$300,000 to support its tribal consultation and training directives.

-FCC-ONAP must continue to receive ongoing and increased funding to support the staffing levels necessary to close the digital divide in Indian Country.
-FCC-ONAPS's consultation, training, technical assistance, and workshops are vital to supporting rural Indian Country's broadband needs.
+FCC-ONAP must continue to receive ongoing and increased funding to support the staffing levels necessary to support the closing of the digital divide in Indian Country.
+FCC-ONAP's consultation, training, technical assistance, and workshops are vital to supporting rural Indian Country's broadband needs.
 A dedicated annual budget of \$500,000 for FCC-ONAP is a necessary investment in the digital future of all tribal nations.

-FY 2020 FORWARD APPROPRIATION (CPB/OMB REQUEST) CORPORATION FOR PUBLIC BROADCASTING (CPB)
+FY 2023 ADVANCE APPROPRIATION (CPB/OMB REQUEST)

-Labor, HHS, Education Appropriations Bill Grant Programs
+CORPORATION FOR PUBLIC BROADCASTING Labor, HHS, Education Appropriations Bill Grant Programs

-- Appropriate at least \$5 million to fund American Indian and Alaska Native radio stations. - Appropriate at least \$500,000 for Native Public Media and \$500,000 for Koahnic Broadcast Corporation.
+- Appropriate at least \$7 million to fund American Indian and Alaska Native radio stations. - Appropriate at least \$500,000 for Native Public Media and \$500,000 for Koahnic Broadcast Corporation.

-Native radio stations are critical to the communities they serve since they are often the first source of emergency reporting and information for tribal citizens.
+Native radio stations are critical to the communities they serve because they are often the first source of emergency reporting and information for tribal citizens.
 Public broadcasters use datacast technology for public alert and warning systems, homeland security, and other public safety purposes.
-In addition to providing emergency information, tribal radio stations provide vital access to healthcare information and other services specific to the tribal communities they serve.
+In addition to providing emergency information, Native radio stations provide vital access to healthcare information and other services specific to the tribal communities they serve.
 For instance, in Arizona, KUYI Hopi radio provides "House Calls," a health call-in show that connects listeners with a local doctor to field questions related to health issues.
 In Alaska, KNBA covers news from Alaska Native villages about language revitalization, and other hyper-local stories important and relevant to Alaska Native communities.
-Often, the only place where Native stories and issues are heard are on Native radio stations.
+Often, the only forum where Native stories and issues are broadly heard are on Native radio stations.

-NCAI supports the \$445 million advance FY 2022 appropriation for the Corporation for Public Broadcasting (CPB).
-As such, NCAI opposes any reduction in appropriations that affect funding for native public media organizations.
+NCAI supports the \$445 million advance FY 2023 appropriation for the Corporation for Public Broadcasting (CPB).
+As such, NCAI opposes any reduction in appropriations that affect funding for Native public media organizations.
 Since 1976, CPB's twoyear advance appropriation has served as a Congressional strategy to protect public media from any immediate political pressure.
-Community Service Grants (CSGs) account for approximately 70 percent of CPB's appropriation, which directly funds 1,300 local public television and radio stations including 36 Native radio stations.
+Community Service Grants (CSGs) account for approximately 70 percent of CPB's appropriation, which directly funds 1,300 local public television and radio stations, including 36 Native radio stations.